You feel like you’re left to choose between hair regrowth or a head that doesn’t require constant scratching. You’re

 However, ketoconazole is also available as both a prescription or over-the-counter shampoo that’s specifically designed to control dandruff, as well as scaling, flaking, and itching of the scalp (much like what happens when you’re using minoxidil).

 There’s both 1% and 2% ketoconazole shampoo (which refers to the concentration of ketoconazole in the solution).
 The 1% shampoo is available over the counter, while the 2% version is obviously stronger and requires a prescription from a healthcare provider.

 The scientific data isn’t fully conclusive about how ketoconazole contributes to stopping hair loss or increasing hair growth, but there is a lot of evidence that it can help.
 For example, one 1998 study indicated that 2% ketoconazole shampoo increased hair density, as well as the proportion and size of anagen hair follicles, at nearly the same rate as minoxidil regimens.
-More recent studies and reviews have confirmed ketoconazole’s effectiveness both as a standalone hair loss treatment and as a supplement to finasteride.
+More recent ketoconazole hair loss studies have confirmed its effectiveness both as a standalone treatment and as a supplement to finasteride.

 Again, ketoconazole is used in a variety of ways.
 As the Mayo Clinic explains, ketoconazole cream, foam, or gel is used to treat things like:

 Ketoconazole shampoo is used for dandruff, itching, flakiness, and hair loss.
 Studies show that, because it’s stronger, 2% ketoconazole shampoo is often more effective and, as a result, is used for more severe cases of itching and flakiness.

 Here’s something you might not know: Dandruff is actually caused by a fungus that’s found on every human head called Malassezia.